warpdotdev/docs/features/performance.md

 # Terminal Performance & Benchmarks: How does Warp compare?
-This is a short comparison of the terminal features supported in Warp and other terminal emulators.
-You'll also find results from few performance benchmarks.
+This is a short comparison of different terminals and their performance.

 ## Terminal apps selected for these benchmarks
 We chose to benchmark Warp against 4 other terminal emulator applications, based on their popularity as well as language and principles.